CamdenFlannagan/WaveTableSynth/README.txt

 - The sfz file will be named "export.sfz".
 You can use your computer's file manager to rename "export.sfz"
 - New sfz exports overwrite old ones.
 To save your sfz files, copy all of the contents of the "sfz" folder into another folder.
 - For more info on sfz files, visit https://sfzformat.com/
+- If you have 20-25MB of free space on your flashcart, you shouldn't have to worry about running out of space during the export